Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 - Memphis' games this year have hit the over five times in 11 opportunities (45.5%).

-- Memphis is 1-2 against the spread and 4-0 overall in games when it scores more than 31.4 points.
+- Memphis is 1-2 against the spread and 4-0 overall this season when the team records more than 31.4 points.

-- In games that Memphis picks up more than 446.0 yards, the team is 1-3 against the spread and 3-2 overall.
+- Memphis is 1-3 against the spread and 3-2 overall when the team churns out more than 446.0 yards.

 - This year, the Tigers have 19 turnovers, eight fewer than the Rainbow Warriors have takeaways (27).